-- 1. Program requirements - a.
+- a.
 File a written response to the summary report with the Council by a specified date if the program is addressing a citation or weakness. - b.
 Address in the program's narrative response each citation for an area that requires improvement or has a critical weakness, and include appropriate documentation to demonstrate that the problem has been resolved. - c.
 Submit additional information and documentation as requested. - d.
 With the written response, submit evidence of any factual errors in the summary report. - e.
-Ensure that the program's response to the summary report arrives at the Council's office by a deadline set by the Council. - 2.
-Council actions - a.
+Ensure that the program's response to the summary report arrives at the Council's office by a deadline set by the Council.

+- a.
 At the conclusion of the onsite review, the chair onsite reviewer will edit the summary report and submit it to the Chief Executive Officer of the Council or designee.
-An official copy of the summary report, including an assessment of strengths, possible critical weaknesses, or areas needing improvement, is forwarded to the program director and chief executive officer of the conducting institution. - b.
+Neither the reviewers' own written materials regarding the onsite review nor the draft Summary Report submitted to the Council via the COAccess platform are to contain protected health information (PHI).
+Any PHI submitted contrary to this policy requirement will be returned, destroyed, redacted, or deidentified. - b.
+An official copy of the summary report, including an assessment of strengths, possible critical weaknesses, or areas needing improvement, is forwarded to the program director and chief executive officer of the conducting institution. - c.
 A program may be considered as not being in substantial compliance with the Standards for Accreditation of Nurse Anesthesia Educational Programs and the policies and procedures, and its future accreditation will be in jeopardy if critical or serious weaknesses are unresolved at the time of the accreditation decision.

-Critical weaknesses include, but are not limited to, failure to comply with criteria designated by an asterisk (\) in the standards. - c.
-The Council will consider evidence of any perceived factual errors in the report that the program submits.
+Critical weaknesses include, but are not limited to, failure to comply with criteria designated by an asterisk () in the standards.

 - d.
-The Council President may authorize a change in the summary report of an onsite review on the advice of staff or consultants in the following cases: - 1) When the reviewers failed to cite an area of noncompliance or possible critical weakness where there is evidence that the program is in violation of a requirement, as published in the Standards for Accreditation of Nurse Anesthesia Educational Programs. - 2) When a program has been cited for noncompliance or critical weakness by the reviewers, and there is no evidence that the standard has been violated.
+The Council will consider evidence of any perceived factual errors in the report that the program submits. - e.
+The Council President may authorize a change in the summary report of an onsite review on the advice of staff or consultants in the following cases: - When the reviewers failed to cite an area of noncompliance or possible critical weakness where there is evidence that the program is in violation of a requirement, as published in the Standards for Accreditation of Nurse Anesthesia Educational Programs. - 2) When a program has been cited for noncompliance or critical weakness by the reviewers, and there is no evidence that the standard has been violated.